 - Set a stop-loss order at or below the lowest level of the bullish hammer candle and a take profit target at the highest level of the previous trend

-How to Trade Forex Using the Bullish Hammer Candlestick Pattern – Strategies and Examples
+How to Trade the Bullish Hammer Candle (Trading Strategy)

 Trading the bullish hammer candle patterns means you are looking to enter a long position at the bottom of a downward trend.
 The pattern can certainly assist traders in identifying a reversal in the price action, regardless of the trading strategy they use.
 However, due to the high risk of buying a financial asset at the bottom levels, traders use other trading strategies to confirm the reverse and ensure they are entering a trade at the right time.
 Let’s take a closer look at two of these strategies.

-1. The Bullish Hammer Pattern – Confirm a Trend Reversal and Find an Entry-Level
+1. Confirm a Trend Reversal and Find an Entry-Level

 After identifying the bullish hammer candle, you first need to… enter a trade, which is, after exiting a transaction, the hardest thing in trading.
 As we mentioned, the bullish hammer pattern forms at the end of a downward trend, meaning at the lowest levels near a resistance breakout area.
 Therefore, it is vital to use other technical indicators to confirm the reversal.